hsghori/CS-Notes/artificial_intelligence_notes.md

 the types of inference discussed above but it is often a more efficient method of inference.
 - Prior Sampling
-	- Ignore all evidence and sample from teh joint distribution.
+	- Ignore all evidence and sample from the joint distribution.
 	- Do inference by counting results.

 	```Python